alvilgau/CloudyMcCloudface/doc/doc.md

 - operate correctly with any number of *tweetstream*-instances
 - exactly one *tweetstream*-instance must(!) 'win the battle', i.e. get a lock
-- a lock is hold for the whole lifetime of the *tweetstream*-instance
+- when a lock is hold from any *tweetstream*-instance, no other instance may get the lock as long as the lock is hold
 - when a *tweetstream-service* holds a lock but then goes down or crashes, the lock must be freed automatically
 - when a lock is freed, all the other services must be allowed to restart a `battle` to fight for the lock